-Top > Foreign Policy Overview > Speeches and Statements by the Foreign Minister > Speech by H.E.
+Top > Foreign Policy > Speeches and Statements by the Foreign Minister > Speech by H.E.
 Mr. Fumio Kishida, Minister for Foreign Affairs of Japan, at the Opening Ceremony of the “Hiroshima Round Table” -Vision and Steps toward “A World without Nuclear Weapons”-

 Speeches and Statements by the Foreign Minister